Chris Columbus's unrealized projects: The Shave

 On October 20, 2015, it was announced that Columbus's Maiden Voyage, Route One Entertainment and Lost City will produce Thomas White and Miles Hubley's police thriller script The Shave.
 On June 19, 2017, it was announced that Benny Boom will direct the movie.

 Jane Steele film

 On March 21, 2016, it was announced that Columbus's 1492 Pictures along with Ocean Blue Entertainment & Prescience and Altus Media will produce the film adaptation of Lyndsay Faye's novel Jane Steele.

 Welcome to Hitchcock TV series

-On September 28, 2016, it was announced that Columbus's 1492 Pictures, Vermilion Entertainment, Ocean Blue Entertainment and the Alfred Hitchcock estate will produce Welcome to Hitchcock, the anthology series that would adapt Hitchcock’s films into a television series, with Universal Cable Productions distributing the series and Columbus set to direct the pilot episode.
+On September 28, 2016, it was announced that Columbus's 1492 Pictures, Vermilion Entertainment, Ocean Blue Entertainment and the Alfred Hitchcock estate would produce Welcome to Hitchcock, the anthology series that would adapt Hitchcock's films into a television series, with Universal Cable Productions distributing the series and Columbus set to direct the pilot episode.

 Fannie Lou Hamer biopic

-On July 13, 2017, it was announced that Columbus's 1492 Pictures will produce an anthology series Fannie Lou Hamer biopic with Gregory Allen Howard writing the script.
+On July 13, 2017, it was announced that Columbus's 1492 Pictures will produce the Fannie Lou Hamer biopic with Gregory Allen Howard writing the script.